collinprince/space-invaders/README.md

 ## TODO

-- create better rendering for the enemy ships
-- implement death for player
 - add explosion animation for when player kills enemy
-- add end of level message & restart/next level interaction
+- add explosion animation for when enemy hits player
+- add different movement patterns for enemies
+- add multiple levels for player to progress through
+- add moving stars in background to replicate forward movement of ships
+- possibly implement better handling of resetting world for each level
 - code refactoring